-DETROIT - It was just more than a week ago 9-year-old Joshua Smith was listening to the radio in the car with his mother and heard the headline "Detroit is a City in Crisis."
+DETROIT -9-year-old Joshua Smith was listening to the radio in the car with his mother and heard the headline "Detroit is a City in Crisis."

 Old enough to understand that is not good and young enough to think he could make a difference in the city's mountainous debt, the light bulb went off in his head.
 He told his mother he would like to do a lemonade stand to raise money for the city.